TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Inline/Examples.rst

 :php:`hotelid` and :php:`branchid`.
 Furthermore custom sorting can be defined in both directions.

-.. include:: /CodeSnippets/Manual/InlineMnSymmetricMm.rst.txt
+.. include:: /CodeSnippets/Manual/InlineMnSymetricMm.rst.txt

 .. note::
-   :ts:`TCAdefaults.<table>.pid = <page id>` can be used to define the pid of new child records.
+   :typoscript:`TCAdefaults.<table>.pid = <page id>` can be used to define the pid of new child records.
 Thus, it's possible to have special storage folders on a per-table-basis.
 See the :ref:`TSconfig reference <t3tsconfig:usertoplevelobjects>`.

 .. _tca_example_inline_usecombinationc_inline_1: